Current Facts about Thai Yoga and Thai Massage Certification and Licensing

 Maybe we are asking the wrong question.
 The question is NOT whether you need a license or not but under what legal basis can you practice regardless of having a license or not.

-First thing is if you define or call what you do Massage or Massage Therapy then GET A LICENSE!
+First thing, is if you define or call what you do Massage or Massage Therapy (rubbing on people for money) then GET A LICENSE!

 Once you have that license follow the ethics and scope of practice, don’t cheat and don’t violate the restrictive scope of practice and you’ll be fine.